United Healthcare Medication-Assisted Treatment (MAT) Coverage in Tennessee

 Your United Healthcare plan may cover medication-assisted treatment for substance use disorders in Tennessee, including benzodiazepine dependency.
 This includes the use of medications alongside therapy, to support your recovery.
 While MAT for opioid and alcohol use disorders is more widely known, certain benzodiazepine-related treatments may also be covered, depending on your plan.

-If you’re considering MAT for benzodiazepine dependency, it’s important to explore your coverage options.
+If you’re considering United Healthcare MAT for benzodiazepine dependency, it’s important to explore your coverage options.
 To get started, reach out to Freeman Recovery Center for more details on treatment programs and how United Healthcare can help.

 What Medications Are Included in United Healthcare Coverage for Benzodiazepine Use Disorder (BUD)?